Sam Presti: Seattle SuperSonics / Oklahoma City Thunder (2007–present)

 On June 7, 2007, the Seattle SuperSonics named Presti as the newest general manager after former general manager Rick Sund was demoted to a consultant.
 Sonics owner Clay Bennett viewed Presti as "thoughtful, methodical, and measured" who had "an important role within [the Spurs] and contributed to their winning and how they do business."
 While Sonics president Lenny Wilkens interviewed others, Bennett, who had been a partner in the Spurs organization, interviewed and was impressed by Presti enough to demote Wilkens to "vice chairman" to give Presti full power.
-With the hiring, Presti became the league's current youngest general manager, second in NBA history behind Jerry Colangelo.
+With the hiring, Presti became the league's at-the-time youngest general manager, and second youngest in NBA history behind Jerry Colangelo.

 Entering the 2007 NBA draft, the Sonics were transitioning into a rebuilding phase following a 31–51 record in the 2006-07 season.
-On draft night, Presti completed his first trade by acquiring Jeff Green, the 5th overall pick in a blockbuster trade involving Sonics guard Ray Allen.
+On draft night, Presti completed his first trade by acquiring Jeff Green, the 5th overall pick, in a blockbuster trade involving Sonics guard Ray Allen.
 Green joined Kevin Durant, the 2nd overall pick, in Seattle as Presti's first two draftees in his career.
-Presti then signed-and-traded Sonics forward Rashard Lewis in exchange for a second-round pick and a trade exception worth $9 million.
-To fill in the trade exception, Presti acquired Kurt Thomas and two future first-round picks, one of the picks becoming future Thunder forward Serge Ibaka.
+Presti then signed and traded forward Rashard Lewis to the Magic in exchange for a second-round pick and a created a $9 million trade exception.
+He then traded that pick to the Suns for Kurt Thomas and two future first-round picks, one of the picks becoming future Thunder forward Serge Ibaka.
 To finish his first offseason, Presti hired Spurs assistant coach P.J.
 Carlesimo who worked with Presti in San Antonio.
 The Sonics finished the 2007-08 season with a 20–62 record, their worst record in franchise history.
 Presti's first draft pick, Durant, was named NBA Rookie of the Year at the end of the season.

-After the season, Presti made his final appearance as the Sonics in the 2008 NBA draft, drafting Russell Westbrook, the 4th overall pick, and Serge Ibaka, the 24th overall pick.
-Before the start of the 2008-09 season, Presti joined the franchise in their relocation to Oklahoma City in July 2008 becoming the Oklahoma City Thunder.
+After the season, Presti made his final appearance with the Sonics in the 2008 NBA draft, drafting Russell Westbrook, the 4th overall pick, and Serge Ibaka, the 24th overall pick.
+Before the start of the 2008-09 season, the franchise relocated to Oklahoma City, Oklahoma, in July 2008, becoming the Oklahoma City Thunder.